craigduncanlab/shelf/README.md

-# M-Press (2020 beta, fork of powerdock)
+# Shelf (2020 beta)

 (c) Craig Duncan 2017-2020.

+History: PowerDock--> M-Press--> Shelf

 Make a request if you wish to use, demonstrate or assist with this project.

 # Project folder structure

-The *mpress* app uses these folders (create if not included)
+The *Shelf* app uses these folders (create if not included)

 src: contains Java source files